hantsy/jakartaee8-starter-boilerplate/docs/01setup.md

 Additionally, [Azul](https://www.azul.com/downloads/zulu-community/),  [Amazon](https://aws.amazon.com/corretto/),  [Alibaba](https://github.com/alibaba/dragonwell8),  and [Microsoft](https://docs.microsoft.com/en-us/xamarin/android/get-started/installation/openjdk)  have maintained their own OpenJDK redistribution for their products.

-Personally I prefer AdoptOpenJDK,  because it is maintained by Java community.
+Personally I prefer the community-driven AdoptOpenJDK.

+Download a  copy of [AdoptOpenJDK](https://adoptopenjdk.net/) redistribution, and install it into your local system.

-Optionally,  set a **JAVA\_HOME** environment variable and add *&lt;JDK installation dir>/bin* in the **PATH** environment variable.
+Optionally,  create a new **JAVA\_HOME** environment variable and set its value as the location of the *&lt;JDK installation dir>*.
+And append path *&lt;JDK installation dir>/bin* to the  value of **PATH** environment variable, thus the java command will be available in PATH.

-Open your terminal, execute the following command to verify your Java environment installed successfully.
+Open your terminal, run the following command to verify your Java environment is installed successfully.

 ```sh
 #java -version